davidli9410/interpreter/README.md

 ## Planned Improvements

--   **More Data Types:** Add support for strings, lists, and functions.
+-   **More Data Types:** Add support for strings, lists, and other data types.
 -   **Conditional Logic:** Implement `if/else` statements.